ManojThulung/Static-website/README.md

 - scroll navigation
 - sticky nav bar
 - responsive
-- load animation sections, images
+- load animation sections and images
 - popup form

 HTML, CSS and JS are used